Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Modern Databases: Partitioning, Sharding, and Replication

-- Partitioning and sharding: Discussion on techniques for dividing data into smaller fragments to improve performance and scalability of systems.
+- Partitioning and sharding: Discussion of techniques for dividing data into smaller fragments to improve performance and scalability.

 - Data replication: Different types of replication (synchronous, asynchronous), benefits and challenges associated with data replication in distributed environments.